Mentorship Leadership

 The final activity of the month was the opportunity to wear traditional dress to work – or to bring in clothes to dress your colleagues up!

-Marv said this was a fun and effective way of helping people to be part of the event and learn more about one another: “Clothing is a visually impactful way of reminding ourselves that while we’re all different, we can all appreciate one another and share opportunities, which is such an important part of unity in diversity.”
+Marv said this was a fun and effective way of helping people to be part of the event and learn more about one another: “Clothing is a visually impactful way of reminding ourselves that while we’re all different, we can all appreciate one another and share opportunities.”

 If you are interested in a career with Enterprise, please visit our recruitment website at careers.enterprise.co.uk and at careers.enterprise.ie